shivrajdesale/FractionCalculator/README.md

          n is fractional number - right operand.
 Similar to m
 4. For each input, output will be printed with format "= result" where result is fractional number
-5. To exit the program, type "exit" and hit Exnter
+5. To exit the program, type "exit" and hit Enter